 44 years after first trying out my dad’s camera, looking through a lens still feels like magic.
 After sharing my work for others’ enjoyment all those years, in late 2018 I decided to turn professional.
 Six months later, I had edited 160,000+ photos, and posted my favorites here.
-Since then, I'm proud that galleries, arts centers and a museum in Colorado, California, New Mexico, North Carolina, Kentucky, Oregon, New York, Minnesota, Missouri, Wyoming, Massachusetts, Virginia, Kansas, Florida, Texas and Scotland have invited me to exhibit my work.
-The Burren College of Art in Ireland and the Unpack Havana Studio in Cuba have accepted me into their Residency Programs in 2021.
-And, I am profoundly grateful to the gallery owners, curators, judges and collectors who have supported my evolution as a professional artist, even if I got a late start.
+Since then, I'm proud that galleries, arts centers and a museum in 15 states -- Colorado, California, New Mexico, North Carolina, Kentucky, Oregon, New York, Minnesota, Missouri, Wyoming, Massachusetts, Virginia, Kansas, Florida, Texas and Scotland have exhibited my work.
+The Burren College of Art in Ireland and the Unpack Havana Studio in Cuba accepted me into their Residency Programs in 2021 so hopefully, Covid will allow me to attend those in 2022.
+I remain profoundly grateful to the gallery owners, curators, judges and collectors who have supported my evolution as a professional artist, even if I got a late start.